Maintenance / Spousal Support

 Traditionally, courts have set maintenance after determining the financial need of the person requesting maintenance and the ability of the earning spouse to pay.
 The standard for determining the amount of maintenance is the marital standard of living, or more precisely, what it costs to support the family’s existing lifestyle.
 In most divorces, there is simply not enough money to provide this standard of living in both households.
 The court often attempts to balance the financial shortfall in both houses.

 Our lawyers at Balisle Family Law Legal Counsel, S.C. are well-versed in Wisconsin maintenance case law.
-Whether through negotiation, mediation, arbitration, or litigation, our spousal support lawyers are here to help you determine how best to preserve your financial security.
+Whether through negotiation, mediation, arbitration, or litigation, our Madison spousal support lawyers are here to help you determine how best to preserve your financial security.
 Call today!